sopida-chotwanwirach/gloo/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

     max_ttl=24h
 ```

+If this fails see [Access denied due to identity-based policies – implicit denial](#access-denied-due-to-identity-based-policies--implicit-denial)

 ## Gloo Edge

 Lastly, install Gloo Edge by using a configuration that allows Vault and IRSA credential fetching.